ros-industrial/industrial_training/gh_pages/_source/demo3/Setting-up-a-robot.md

 > Whatever version you use, the Sunrise OS, Sunrise workbench, and Connectivity module must all be compatible.

-### Sunrise Cabinet setup
+## Cabinet setup
 ### Cabinet setup

 A good part of this page is taken from [Khansari's wiki][1].
 In case that one will go down one day, here it is.

 Before we start, this is a good time to make a factory image of your cabinet.
 If you purchased the KUKA recovery stick, this will allow you to restore the cabinet in case something goes wrong.
 Unfortunately the recovery stick does not come with a factory image, so make one before you get started.
 To do that, connect a monitor and keyboard to the cabinet then simply turn off the cabinet, insert the usb, and reboot the cabinet.
 It will boot to the recovery menu.
 You will likely need to change the language using the Sprachauswahl button.
 Select create image and give it a name.
 When you're done shut down the cabinet, remove the stick, and reboot.

-The Cabinet of an IIWA robot has multiple ethernet ports, from here after, we are gonna make use of the KONI interface.
+The Cabinet of an IIWA robot has multiple ethernet ports, unless otherwise specified, we are going to make use of the KONI interface.

 > NOTE: The KONI Ethernet port is on the left side of the front panel of the cabinet.
 There should be a label on top of it.